nicklockwood/VectorMath/README.md

 Methods
 ------------

-The complete list of properties and methods is given below.
+The complete list of VectorMath properties and methods is given below.
 These are mostly self-explanatory.
 If you can't find a method you are looking for (e.g. a method to rotate a vector using a quaternion), it's probably implemented as an operator (see "Operators" below).

     Vector2
         init(x: Scalar, y: Scalar)